Guangyuan

 Guangyuan (广元 (廣元, Guǎngyuán, Kuang-yüan)) is a prefecture-level city in Sichuan Province, China, bordering the provinces of Shaanxi to the northeast and Gansu to the northwest.
-The city has a population of 2,305,657 as of the 2020 census.
+Guangyuan City is located on the northern edge of the Sichuan Basin, on the upper reaches of the Jialing River, and is the junction of Sichuan, Shaanxi and Gansu provinces.
+The city has a population of 2,305,657 as of the 2020 census.By the end of 2024, the registered population of the city will be 2,893,700.
+Among them, the urban population is 814,800 and the rural population is 2.078,800, accounting for 28.2% and 71.8% of the total population respectively.

 Located roughly between the provincial capitals Chengdu, Lanzhou, Xi'an and Chongqing municipality, it is considered the northern gateway to Sichuan.
 It is an ancient city, notable for its relics and tombs.

 History

-Formerly known as Lizhou (利州, or Li prefecture), Guangyuan was the birthplace of Wu Zetian, the only woman in Chinese history to bear the title Empress Regent.
+Formerly known as Lizhou (利州, or Li prefecture), Guangyuan was the birthplace of Wu Zetian, the only woman in Chinese history to rule directly as emperor.

-On May 12, 2008 a magnitude 7.9 earthquake occurred.
-4,822 people were killed, 28,245 injured, and 125 missing in the city as of June 7, 2008.
+On 12 May 2008, a magnitude 7.9 earthquake occurred.
+4,822 people were killed, 28,245 injured, and 125 missing in the city as of 7 June 2008.

 Economy

 Guangyuan's economy is based on a diverse array of heavy industry, as well as mining and agriculture.
 Plant 821, a former large plutonium producing reactor, now used to process nuclear waste, is located near Guangyuan.
 The city is an important production center for traditional Chinese medicine.